 Protecting Your Home with Title Insurance

-Buying a home will likely be the largest investment you make in your life.
-Before you close, you will want to know that no individual or entity has a right, claim or lien to the property.
+Buying a home may be the largest investment you make in your lifetime.
+So before you close, you need to know that nobody else can claim the property.

 Determining that your rights and interests to the property are clear is the business of a title company.

-The title insurance company searches the title history of the property.
-Through its research, the title company can almost always find any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company performs an extensive search on the property's title history.
+Through its research, the title company can usually identify any title problems and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+Title insurance covers the following:

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-In this case, the title company will defend the title and will cost you nothing.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+If this happens, the title company will defend the title and will cost you nothing.